 To build a humane society through excellence in education and healthcare

-To develop Nitte University as a centre of excellence imparting quality education, generating competent, skilled workforce to face the scientific and social challenges with a high degree of credibility, integrity, ethical standards & social concern
+To develop NITTE as a Centre of Excellence imparting quality education, generating competent, skilled manpower to face the scientific and social challenges, with a high degree of credibility, integrity, ethical standards and social concern

 The Department is focused on oncology research with more than 100 publications in indexed national and international journals.
 Many external projects are based on oncolopathological research.
 Many medical education-related research is on a roll.

 There are sections in the laboratory - Histopathology & Immunohistochemistry, Haematology, Cytology and Clinical pathology – each are under the supervision of qualified pathologists on rotation.
 Well-qualified technical staff assist the pathologists.
 The sections are well equipped with necessary and sophisticated instruments like the Automated Cell counter, Coagulometer, Automatic Tissue Processor, Microtomes, Microwave oven, Monocular, Binocular, Trinocular and Pentahead Microscopes with CCTV, Phase contrast, darkfield and Photomicrography facilities, Cover slipper with transfer station & Digital pathology scanner and Computers for storing data.
 The laboratory is on the verge of NABL accreditation.
 The patient reports are dispatched within the specified turn-around time.
 The Department uses the Robosoft system for rapid delivery of the laboratory data for patient management.
 The Department also extends routine laboratory services for regular health check-up camps conducted by our hospital.